-Nines have a strong desire for inner and outer harmony.
-They focus on others and on conflict avoidance in order to stay comfortable and peaceful.
-They tend to be steady emotionally and rarely let their anger show.
+The Enneagram Type NINE personality has a strong desire for inner and outer harmony.
+These individuals focus on others and on conflict avoidance in order to stay comfortable and peaceful.
+They are steady emotionally and rarely let their anger show.
 Being assertive feels risky because it might bring conflict.
 In fact, they’re rather good at distancing themselves from strong emotion for the sake of sustaining connection with others.

-Healthy Nines are natural mediators due to their ability to understand all points of view and render compassionate responses to heated emotions.
+NINES are natural mediators due to their ability to see all points of view and render compassionate responses to heated emotions.
 They are nonjudgmental and accepting, often to the point of rendering themselves and their opinions invisible.
 They model courtesy in a way that shows everyone respect.
 They draw attention to what the affected parties have in common and are skilled at charting the path to compromise.
 They want solutions that are appropriate and fair for all concerned.

-When subject to the influence of the neighboring Eight, Healthy Nines become Referees.
-They combine their penchant for agreeableness with endurance, strength, and political sensitivity.
-They are practical, goal-oriented folks who get things done “with a velvet glove.
+When subject to the influence of the neighboring EIGHT, Healthy NINES combine their penchant for agreeableness with endurance, strength, and political sensitivity.
+They get things done with a velvet glove.
 When subject to the influence of the neighboring ONE, Healthy NINES synthesize ideas from a variety of input and set a course in the right direction.

-- Self-Preservation Nines are easygoing folks who revel in simple pleasures, e.g., food, drink, shopping, TV.
+- Self-Preservation NINES are easygoing folks who revel in simple pleasures, e.g., food, drink, shopping, TV.
 They don’t ask much from life and aren’t terribly ambitious.
-They have difficulty getting themselves off dead center and may resist outside influence through silence and lethargy.
+They are practical, down-to-earth people who focus on everyday things rather than abstractions.

-- Social Nines want to live harmoniously among a collective of family, friends, and colleagues.
+- Social NINES want to live harmoniously among a collective of family, friends, and colleagues.
 They are fun-loving, sociable, and congenial types who work hard to secure membership in their collectives.
 They are attracted to the energy of working collaboratively and can be highly productive in service of others.

-Nines find strength in movement toward a Healthy THREE where they learn to connect to their individual identities.
+NINES find strength in movement toward a Healthy THREE where they learn to connect to their individual identities.
 From this position, they recognize their value and recover the ability to act and express themselves authentically.
 They can retain their calm demeanor yet assert themselves when needed.